frett27/ESRI-TypeScript/README.md

 TypeScript Definition of ESRI Javascript API V3.4 to v3.6  - Using AMD

-The work is currently in progress, and the mapping is not already complete.
+The work is currently in progress, and the mapping is on the way to be complete.

 All the base classes, and modules are now declared, and available.